Life Lines

 Shock Recognition

-We will look at early stages and later stages.
+We will look at the early stages and the later stages.
 Shock itself can develop slowly or very fast.

 Early Stages